4 Learning activities

 Up Next

-In the next chapter, you can use the learning outcomes to decide which aspects need to be achieved and .
+In the next chapter, you can use the learning outcomes to decide which aspects need to be achieved synchronously and asynchronously.
 We will provide specific suggestions as to which tools and strategies to use when sharing content.